wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

    QUESTION: Can suffixed email names such as "me+v1@sane.com" and "me+v2@sane.com" be recognized as separate emails?

-1. You'll get an email.
+1. You'll get an email to validate.
 1. In Setup, Quick Find, search for "Dev Hub" and click on the response in the list.
 1. Click the Dev Hub toggle to "Enabled".